MathieuAR-GDPSFH/community-guide/in-game-help/add-mod-menu.md

 ### GDMegaOverlay

-This part of the guide will teach you how to add GDMegaOverlay to your GDPS.
+This part of the guide will teach you how to add GDMegaOverlay to your GDPS, GDMegaOverlay us a free alternative to Mega Hack v7 and includes most of MegaHack v7's features

-1. Open your GDPS folder you have extracted
+1. Open your GDPS folder you have extracted (The folder you get when downloading your GDPS from the GDPSFN Panel)
-2. Download the "gdmo" folder from the [GDMegaOverlay GitHub page](https://github.com/maxnut/GDMegaOverlay)
+2. Download the "gdmo" folder from the [GDMegaOverlay GitHub page](https://github.com/maxnut/GDMegaOverlay) and extract it
 3. Copy all the files over to your GDPS' folder.
-If you're prompted to replace files, click on yes.
+If you're prompted to replace files, click on "yes".
+4. Load up your GDPS and press "tab" if the mod menu appears, you've installed it properly!

 ### Mega Hack v5

 You can't really "install" Mega Hack to a GDPS.
 But you can still bind it to your GDPS.

-You will need to download a hex-editor like [HxD](https://mh-nexus.de/en/downloads.php?product=HxD20).
+You will need to download a hex-editor like [HxD](https://mh-nexus.de/en/downloads.php?product=0).

 1. Download and extract Mega Hack v5
 2. Open MegaHack.exe in HxD